-Collaboration intention mediates FoMO on knowledge sharing intention occurs in travel agency entrepreneurs to carry out the intention to share knowledge.
-These results are consistent with an explanation from Smiljic et al. (2022) that the fear of being left behind and losing market advantage makes companies participate in establishing collaborations to share mutually beneficial information (Ahmad et al., 2019).
+The intention to collaborate as a mediator in influencing FoMO to share knowledge with the internal environment and external partners is positive and significant.
+That is, the role of the intention to establish collaboration can be recognized as having a strong ability as a mediator in influencing FoMO that occurs in travel agency entrepreneurs to carry out the intention to share knowledge.
+These results are consistent with an explanation from (Smiljic et al., 2022) that the fear of being left behind and losing market advantage makes companies participate in establishing collaborations (Ahmad et al., 2019) to share mutually beneficial information.